One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 In 1940 they had to seek re-election despite their ace all rounder F Berry contributing 537 runs, and taking 62 wickets.

 This was followed by re-election pleas in 1941, 1942, 1944, 1946 and 1947.
 In 1942 both teams were bottom of their respective divisions, while in 1944 the First Team only won one match with no players appearing in the official league averages.

 A revival in 1948 was brought about by the excellent bowling of G E Govier who took 65 wickets at 11.69 and finished second in the league bowling averages.
 Bierley finished third, but this proved to be a false dawn as in 1949 they avoided the re-election placings by the skin of their teeth.
 Govier excelled again with 50 wickets, and as bonus scored 396 runs with the bat.

-Waterhouse played for the Yorkshire Colts side at the time, but could not force himself into the senior side with Sir Leonard Hutton and Frank Lowson holding sway as openers.
+Waterhouse played for the Yorkshire Colts side at the time, but could not force himself into the senior side with Hutton and Lowson holding sway as openers.

-In 1953 he won the W.H.Foster Jubilee Batting Trophy with 874 runs at an average of 62.42 with a top score of 98 not out.
+In 1953 he won the W.H.Foster Jubilee Batting Trophy with 874 runs at an average of 62.42 with a top score of 98*.
 More often than not in this era Waterhouse would carry the Bierley batting to such an extent that he was the only batsman from the club in the league batting averages.

-Bierley began to make real headway and in 1953 finished third and in consequence just missed out on promotion.
+Bierley began to make real headway and in 1953 finished 3rd and in consequence just missed out on promotion.

 Apart from Waterhouse the other influential player was fast bowler Brian Hall who was a Yorkshire Colt.
 After taking 53 wickets in 1952 he followed this with 69 wickets in 1953.
 This included a magnificent 10-52 against Bowling Old Lane.
 Later in the match he was at the crease on 29 not out when Bierley knocked off the runs.